 Interest income is recognised in profit or loss for all financial instruments that are not held at fair value through profit or loss using the effective interest method.
 Interest income on assets held at fair value through profit or loss is included in the net gains/(losses) on financial instruments.
-Other changes in fair value for such instruments are recorded in accordance with the policies described in Note 6.

 The effective interest method is a method of calculating the amortised cost of a financial asset or financial liability and of allocating the interest income or interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts throughout the expected life of the financial instrument, or a shorter period where appropriate, to the net carrying amount of the financial asset or liability.
-When calculating the effective interest rate, the Fund estimates cash flows considering all contractual terms of the financial instrument but does not consider future credit losses.
-The calculation includes all fees paid or received between the parties to the contract that are an integral part of the effective interest rate, transaction costs and all other premiums or discounts when it is probable that the economic benefit will flow to the Fund and the revenue can be reliably measured.
+When calculating the effective interest rate, the Trust estimates cash flows considering all contractual terms of the financial instrument but does not consider future credit losses.
+The calculation includes all fees paid or received between the parties to the contract that are an integral part of the effective interest rate, transaction costs and all other premiums or discounts when it is probable that the economic benefit will flow to the Trust and the revenue can be reliably measured.
 Revenue is measured at the fair value of the consideration received or receivable.

 Dividend income is recognised on the ex-dividend date, inclusive of any related foreign withholding tax.
-The Fund currently incurs withholding tax imposed by certain countries on investment income.
+The Trust currently incurs withholding tax imposed by certain countries on investment income.
 Such income is recorded net of withholding tax in the Statement of Profit or Loss and Other Comprehensive Income.